-Push the latch plate into the buckle until it clicks.
+- Push the latch plate into the buckle until it clicks.
 Pull up on the latch plate to make sure it is secure.
-If the belt is not long enough, see Safety Belt Extender on page 1-27.

-Make sure the release button on the buckle is positioned so you would be able to unbuckle the safety belt quickly if you ever had to.
+If the belt is not long enough, see Safety Belt Extender on page 1-29. - Make sure the release button on the buckle is positioned so you would be able to unbuckle the safety belt quickly if you ever had to. - Move the shoulder belt height adjuster to the height that is right for you.
+See Shoulder Belt Height Adjustment on page 1-24.

-5. To make the lap part tight, pull down on the buckle end of the belt as you pull up on the shoulder belt.
+To make the lap part tight, pull up on the shoulder belt.